An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

 \ifoutline \begin{outline} \1 Define the stationary distribution $\pi$ on the space of $\spacemain$ or $\spacesuper\times \Znn^n$; it exists by assumption \1 What BAR does and how it works \2 Focus on the stationary setting \2 We can analyze stationary distribution using stationarity of expectation with test function $f$ s.t. certain regularity conditions \2 Intuition: continuous change, and discrete jumps are zero in the long-run \2 Continuous change: differentiable function, and the operator $\opinner$ \2 Discrete jumps: at each jump event. quantify by Palm distributions below. \1 Palm distributions \2 Define as a measure over $\spacesuper^2$, using $\sdsuper$ \2 Why it sums to one (rate of the event is ...) \2 Why it is the same for any $h$ (stationarity) \1 BAR \2 Lemma statement, involving BAR, and the form of $\Xsuper\aft$ \3 Comment on simultaneous events \end{outline} \else\fi

-As outlined in \Cref{sec:tech-overview}, our analysis follows the framework of Basic Adjoint Relationship (BAR) to perform the steady-state analysis.
-In this section, we formally set up the preliminaries of BAR, following Section~6 of \citep{BraDaiMiy_23_bar_ss}.
+As outlined in \Cref{sec:tech-overview}, we adopt the Basic Adjoint Relationship (BAR) approach to perform the steady-state analysis.
+In this section, we formally set up the preliminaries of BAR, following the framework in \citep[][Section~6]{BraDaiMiy_23_bar_ss}.